 Legal Language Services ranks Georgia as a state with moderately regulated legal interpreting requirements.

-Georgia offers certification in 17 languages:
+Georgia offers certification in the following languages:

 The Georgia Judicial Department defines legal interpreters in the following ways:

 For all three levels of classification, licenses must be renewed annually.

 Not all venues in Georgia require certified interpreters, even for Spanish-language cases.
 Please consult with Legal Language Services for the rules pertaining to your specific venue and language.

 According to a recent American Community Survey, approximately 12.65% of the Georgia population speaks a language other than English.

 What’s more, just over 80% of the non-English speaking population in Colorado speaks one of the following 10 languages: